 - Advance the mission and priorities of the NCID

 - Bridge research with engagement and/or translational work

 - Engage cross-disciplinary stakeholders

 Funding decisions will take place in March 2020 and funds must be used within one year of receipt.

 Applicants may apply for up to $5,000 in funding.
 The recipient is responsible for working with the NCID staff to arrange for good stewardship of the funds.
 Funds may be used for travel to research or action sites, travel to conferences to present diversity-related research, student assistant stipends, supplies, guest speaker expenses, and other expenses related to the research or programming needs (no more than 50% of budget should go towards travel).
 If funding for students is budgeted, please provide a statement outlining how the student will receive mentorship and professional development through the project.

 - Salary (for faculty or full-time staff)

 - Travel expenses not directly related to research/scholarship activity

 - Curricular development

-Applicants who receive funding must agree to submit a final two-page report within 60 days of the end of the funding period (report template will be provided).
-Grant recipients may be asked to participate in NCID related events relevant to their project topic and/or asked to share their expertise and project outcomes in formal or informal ways (e.g., give a talk based on project at an NCID event, participate on a panel, lead an informal coffee discussion).
-Any changes in budget items or project period must first be approved by NCID.
+Applicants who receive funding must agree to submit a two-page final report within 60 days of the end of the funding period (report template will be provided).
+Grant recipients will be expected to participate in some kind of dissemination outlet; NCID hosts events relevant to their project topic and/or asked to share their expertise and project outcomes in formal or informal ways (e.g., give a talk based on project at NCID event, participate on a panel, lead informal coffee discussion, contribute to an NCID publication).
+Any changes in budget items or project period must first be approved by the NCID.